Skip to main content

 Keep your skin and nails completely bare for your exam — remove any nail polish before your appointment, and skip the makeup, moisturizer, lotion, or sunscreen until your exam is over.

-To schedule your next skin cancer screening, call Integrated Dermatology of Brookline, or book an appointment online today.
+To schedule your next skin cancer screening, call Integrated Dermatology of Brookline-Andover, or book an appointment online today.

 Call Brookline Location